-In her recent response, Angela Morgan observed that such a values-driven workforce requires organisations with open, challenging and critical cultures for the purpose of learning and improvement, with acceptance of responsibility and ownership of errors.
+In her recent response, Angela Morgan observed that such a values-driven workforce requires organisations with open, challenging and critical cultures for the purpose of learning and improvement, with acceptance of responsibility and ownership of errors (click to read).
 Crucially, though, these cultures must not be “fuelled by blame”.

 “What does this feel like in practice?
 As a frontline practitioner it means feeling safe to express doubt and vulnerability without being seen as failing.